Discover your body's 6 natural defense barriers against SIBO

 Nerve damage or structural problems such as adhesions, blind loops, and diverticulosis may block the bacterial clearance or facilitate backflow from the large intestine (in case of a dysfunctional or absent ileocecal valve, for example).
 (21)

 So what does it mean when your MMC is out of order?
-It simply means that remaining food particles and bacteria stay in your small intestine for a longer time than usual, and bacteria can start feeding on that food waste and producing gas (contributing to bloating and other digestive symptoms).
-This would be a normal process if it would happen in the colon, where most of your bacteria reside.
+It simply means that the remaining food particles and bacteria stay in your small intestine for longer than usual, and bacteria can start feeding on that waste and producing gas (contributing to bloating and other digestive symptoms).
+This would be a normal process if it happened in the colon, where most of your bacteria reside.

 This is one of the most important things to address when you have SIBO or slow motility.

-There are several ways how you can improve your motility:
+There are several ways you can improve your gut motility:

 - Stop snacking and give your digestive system 4-5 hours of break between meals and possibly overnight fasting, so your MMC has a chance to work (23)

-- Eat slow and chew your food properly
+- Eat slowly and chew your food properly

 - Consider intestinal massage